Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 string name = doc.RootElement.GetProperty("name").GetString();
 ```

-Protocol methods, just like other methods that use models, throw a `RequestFailedException` when an error code is returned.
+Protocol methods, just like other methods that communicate with Azure services, throw a `RequestFailedException` when an error code is returned.
 This default behavior can be changed using `RequestContext` discussed below.

 ## Using `RequestContext` to customize behavior